Whale Watching in Maine 2025

 Humpback whales (spring, summer)

-North Atlantic population of humpback whales is constantly recovering, so in 2016 humpbacks of the Gulf of Maine were removed from the Endangered Species List.
+The North Atlantic population of humpback whales is constantly recovering, so in 2016, humpbacks of the Gulf of Maine were removed from the Endangered Species List.
 These whales are known for their amicable and playful behavior.
 They often swim along a boat, demonstrating amazing flips and dives.
 These whales communicate through melodious calls that can be called "songs."
-Humpbacks belong to the larger whale species and can reach 55 ft (16 m) in length.
+Humpbacks belong to the larger whale species and can reach 55 feet (16 m) in length.
 They are recognized due to a black and white pattern on their belly.
-Humpback whales are spotted from spring through summer in the Gulf of Maine, and along Georges Bank plateau.
+Humpback whales are spotted from spring through summer in the Gulf of Maine and along the Georges Bank plateau.

 Minke whales (spring, summer)

 Minke whales are often seen during whale-watching excursions in Maine as they are very common in Jeffrey’s Ledge fishing area where they feed on herring, mackerel, and krill.
-Minke belongs to smaller whale species, reaching 30 ft (9 m) in length.
-They usually avoid people and can demonstrate really good speed avoiding contact with a boat.
+Minke belongs to smaller whale species, reaching 30 feet (9 m) in length.
+They usually avoid people and can demonstrate really good speed, avoiding contact with a boat.

 Fin whales (fall)

-The second largest of all whale species, fin whales have dark grey, bodies, light grey head, white belly, and curved dorsal fin.
-With a length of 85 ft (25 m) fin whales like deeper waters.
+The second largest of all whale species, fin whales have dark grey bodies, light grey heads, white bellies, and curved dorsal fins.
+With an 85-feet (25 m) long fin, whales like deeper waters.
 But they can be spotted in a shallow Jeffrey’s Ledge area.
 The best time to look for these gentle giants is fall, as they prefer cooler water temperatures.
 Fin whales can live up to 90 years.
 With their large mouths, they consume huge amounts of water containing krill and small fish and then eject the water, swallowing the prey.

 North Atlantic right whales (spring, summer, fall)

 Right whales are quite rare as they are one of the world's most endangered sea mammals.
-North Atlantic right whale population has just 300 individuals.
-They live up to 70 years and reach 52 ft (16 m) in length.
-They can be recognized by the absence of dorsal fin, black body, and white patches on the head.
-These whales were spotted in Cape Cod Bay & Great South Channel in the spring and in the Bay of Fundy and Roseway Basin later in the season.
-In the winter they migrate to the coast of Georgia and Florida.
+The North Atlantic right whale population has around 350 individuals.
+They live up to 70 years and reach 52 feet (16 m) in length.
+They are easily recognizable by the absence of a dorsal fin, black body, and white patches on the head.
+These whales were spotted in Cape Cod Bay & Great South Channel in the spring and the Bay of Fundy and Roseway Basin later in the season.
+In the winter, they migrate to the coast of Georgia and Florida.

 Pilot whales (spring, summer)